Miss USA 1980

 Miss USA 1980 was the 29th Miss USA pageant, televised live on May 15 from the Gulf Coast Convention Center in Biloxi, Mississippi on CBS.

-The pageant was won by Shawn Weatherly of South Carolina, who was crowned by outgoing titleholder Mary Therese Friel of New York.
+The pageant was won by Shawn Weatherly of South Carolina, who succeeded Mary Therese Friel of New York.
 Weatherly would later win the Miss Universe 1980 pageant, and first runner-up Jineane Ford of Arizona inherited the Miss USA title for the remainder of the year.
 Weatherly later became an actress, featured in the television series Baywatch.

 Results

 Placements

 ∞ Weatherly won Miss Universe 1980.
-Due to protocol, Weatherly resigns her title as Miss USA 1980.
-1st runner-up, Jineane Ford, replaces her as Miss USA.
+Due to protocol, Weatherly relinquished her title and the 1st runner-up, Jineane Ford, assumed the Miss USA title.

-Semifinal scores

-Preliminary swimsuit scores

-The following is the contestants average scores in the Preliminary swimsuit competition.